 The problem with RACI

-One of the biggest criticisms of RACI is the ambiguity in meaning between the different components.
-For example the difference between the meaning of Responsible and Accountable.
+One of the biggest criticisms of RACI is that it can be vague.
+For example the defining the difference between Responsible and Accountable.

-Another criticism of RACI is the lack of detail around the activities and the level of involvement expected from the different roles.
-Of course getting the level of detail right is difficult, too detailed and you don’t allow flexibility for the team to make their own decisions.
-Not enough detail and you leave too much open to interpretation and therefore don’t solve the problem of clarity and who is responsible for what.
+Using RACI can mean a lack of consistency around activities and level of involvement expected from different roles.
+Getting the level of detail right is difficult, too detailed and you don’t allow flexibility for the team to make their own decisions.
+Not enough detail and there is too much open to interpretation.
+This leaves you unclear over processes and who is responsible for what.

-As well as a lack of detail RACI doesn’t describe outcomes, it tends to focus only on activity.
-Including outcomes can provide more clarity around the work required and further clarity on the difference between the person doing the work and the person owning the outcome or deliverable.
+RACI also doesn’t describe outcomes, it’s focus is only on activity.
+However including outcomes can provide more precision around the work required and further certainty on the difference between the person doing the work and the person owning the outcome or deliverable.

-Finally, a major problem with RACI, and it’s siblings, is that the resultant documentation (typically a matrix in a spreadsheet) is just too big and complex to be really useful to those that need it.
+Finally, a major problem with RACI, and similar models, is that the resulting documentation (typically a matrix in a spreadsheet) is just too big and complex to be used and understood to those that need it.

 Introducing visual RACI modelling

-Over the past 5 years we’ve been practising a form or responsibility modelling based on our process framework approach.
+At Skore we have created a form of responsibility modelling based on our process framework approach.
 This combines the definition of activities, outcomes and roles into a single picture.

-This means, as a user, I can quickly and easily see the work required, how it flows, the outcomes expected at each step and the responsibility level.
-All at a glance.
+This means, you can, at one glance, see the work required, how it flows, the outcomes expected at each step and the responsibility level.

-With our framework it’s very easy to take each of those activities and break them down into more detail as required.
-So you can really get into the details if you need to.
+The framework makes it’s very easy to take each of those activities and break them down into more detail as required.

 This information is available to any user that needs to see it and is easily searchable by any user with the correct access rights.